reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0083} RE0083

-This error indicates that not all the components of the `{!reach} parallelReduce` statement are provided.
+This error indicates that not all the components of the `{!rsh} parallelReduce` statement are provided.
-Please refer to the documentation of `{!reach} parallelReduce` to see the required components.
+Please refer to the documentation of `{!rsh} parallelReduce` to see the required components.

 You can fix this error by adding any components the compiler has listed.

 ## {#RE0084} RE0084

-This error indicates that you have provided the wrong number of arguments to a component of `{!reach} parallelReduce`.
+This error indicates that you have provided the wrong number of arguments to a component of `{!rsh} parallelReduce`.
 Please refer to the documentation for the specific component you are trying to use.

-For example, the code below erroneously supplies a closure as the second argument to `{!reach} timeRemaining`.
+For example, the code below erroneously supplies a closure as the second argument to `{!rsh} timeRemaining`.

 ```reach
 parallelReduce([ 0 ])